Digital Nomad Visas

 Their digital nomad visa was one of the first launched in Latin America.
 Known as a Rentista, the visa doesn’t actually have a time limit but most people that use it only intend to stay a couple of years.
-You’ll need to prove you have an income of at least $2500/month, and you need to have been earning this for at least two years.
+You’ll need to prove you have an income of at least $3000/month, and you need to have been earning this for at least two years.
 It’s not the most accessible visa, but it’s certainly doable if you’re a seasoned digital nomad.

 Mauritius is a gorgeous island nation in the Indian Ocean.
 The sparkling destination was once reserved for the rich and famous, but it’s since opened up as a major destination for everyone.
 Beyond the dazzling beaches (though those are reason enough to visit) the interior offers stunning mountain vistas, and the towns each offer fascinating cultural attractions.

-Mauritius was the first (and currently only) African nation to offer a digital nomad visa making it a super popular option for remote workers wanting to see the world.
+Mauritius was the first (and currently only) African nation to offer a location independent visa making it a super popular option for remote workers wanting to see the world.
 You’ll need to be earning at least $1,500/month, have a valid return ticket, and purchase travel insurance.
 It only lasts for a year, but it is renewable if you decide you need a little bit longer in this island paradise.